Asome10121/BD2ModManager/README.md

 Choose how mods are synced to your BrownDust X `mods` folder:

 #### 📁 Copy
 Copies all enabled mods into the folder.

-- ✅ Works everywhere
 - ✅ No admin rights needed
+- ❌ Slower
-- ❌ Slower and uses more disk space
+- ❌ Uses more disk space

 #### 🔗 Symlink
 Creates shortcuts instead of copying files.

+- ✅ Much faster
-- ✅ Much faster, saves space
+- ✅ Saves disk space
 - ❌ Requires admin rights
+- ❌ Drag & Drop not available (Windows restrictions)

 ### Example Comparison with 359 mods